metromake/github-collaboration-test/git-basics.md

 - Repositories (projects) are public by default, private repos are accessible only for invited collaborators

 - [Bitbucket](https://bitbucket.org) is another popular git repo hosting service providing free private repos for small teams
+- [GitLab](https://about.gitlab.com/install/) provides a commercial service or free open source community edition to installed on one's own server

 ---